 Hiking Freel Peak, Jobs Sister, and Jobs Peak in one shot is a goal shared by many Tahoe locals and weekend visitors.
-It’s an arduous but relatively safe route that is mostly above treeline and offers 360 degree views for miles in all directions.
+It’s an arduous but relatively safe route.
+It’s mostly above treeline, so it offers 360 degree views for miles in all directions.

 Each of the three peaks featured in this hike sit above 10,000 feet.
 Freel Peak is the highest peak in the entire Lake Tahoe Basin at 10,881 feet.